Last Updated on July 2, 2026 by Daniel Globe

 E-Ticket Receipt Details

-On your e-ticket receipt, the ticket number usually appears as a 13-digit unique identifier in the electronic ticket or “ticket number” field, and you’ll often find the same code in your booking confirmation email or on your boarding pass.
+On your e-ticket receipt specifically, the ticket number sits in a field usually labeled “electronic ticket” or “ticket number” — the same 13-digit code repeated on your confirmation email and boarding pass.

 Boarding Pass Indicators

-A quick scan of your boarding pass usually reveals the e-ticket number in the “ticket number” field, where it appears as a 13-digit code and may include a hyphen for easier reading.
+Your boarding pass lists the e-ticket number in a “ticket number” field, appearing as the same 13-digit code, sometimes with a hyphen for readability.

 E-Ticket Number vs. PNR vs. Flight Number

-You’ll see that your e-ticket number is a 13-digit ticket ID, often marked as “eTkt” or “ETICKET,” and you’ll use it for online check-in and boarding.
+Your e-ticket number is a 13-digit ticket ID, often marked “eTkt” or “ETICKET,” used for online check-in and boarding.

-Your PNR is a separate 10-digit alphanumeric booking code that helps airlines manage your reservation and answer service questions.
+Your PNR is a separate 6-character alphanumeric booking code that helps airlines manage your reservation and answer service questions.

 Your flight number is different again: it identifies the specific flight itself, not your ticket or booking.